Threading Our Legacies Pow Wow

 - Do not ever cross the arena floor!
 Do not go into drum circles.
 If a drum group is singing or about to sing, do not approach the drum.
 Stay on the perimeter of the arena floor.

-If you have any questions about any of the above etiquette or would like to know more, please ask an ITSA member.
+If you have any questions about any of the above etiquette or would like to know more, please ask a Powwow Committee member.
 Also, most dancers, singers, elders, and staff are happy to help.

 2023